-- Focus on the positive not the negative.
 Many people focus on the FUD (Fear, Uncertainty, and Doubt) when discussing continuity planning.
-It is true that one key benefit of a good continuity programing is lessoning the impact of the un-known event.
-Instead focus on the positive, you are selling tomorrow.
-A good program will ensure your organization will see tomorrow regardless of what may come.
+It is true that one key benefit of a good continuity program is lessening the impact of unplanned incidents.
+Instead, focus on the positive: you are selling tomorrow.
+A good program will ensure your organization will be prepared for the future regardless of what may come.

-- Substantiating Insurance Claims.
 Some executives state that they don’t need a continuity plan since they already pay for business disruption insurance.
-The challenge with that approach is that during an event you will be tasked with substantiating your loss in order to make a claim.
-A good business continuity plan does just that, so by doing both you will ensure the effectiveness of your policy.
+The challenge with that approach is that during an event, you will be tasked with substantiating your loss in order to make a claim.
+A good business continuity plan does just that; so by doing both, you will ensure the effectiveness of your policy.

-- Review the regulations/standards your organization is required to adhere to.
-Many if not most mention continuity planning as a requirement: FFIEC, NCUA, FERC/NERC, FAA, FDA, OCC, ISO, BSI, FDIC and the list lengthens each year.
-Educate your executives that BC planning is not a choice, it is a requirement.
+Many, if not most, regulatory agencies mention continuity planning as a requirement: FFIEC, NCUA, FERC/NERC, FAA, FDA, OCC, ISO, BSI, FDIC, and the list lengthens each year.
+Educate your executives that BC planning is not a choice; it is a requirement.

-- Industry Standards – Talk to your peers at competing organizations.
-Present the fact that ‘everybody else is doing it,’ then ask, “Why aren’t we?”
-The idea that “the competition knows something that we don’t” is a powerful motivator for top executives.
+Talk to your peers at competing organizations.
+Present the fact that “everybody else is doing it” and then ask, “Why aren’t we?”
+The idea that the competition knows something that we don’t is a powerful motivator for top executives.

-- Quantify the single points of failure in your organization (loss of facilities, staff, vendors, technology, business processes).
-Then squint your eyes and ask your executives in your best Clint Eastwood voice “Do you feel lucky, well do you?”
+Consider loss of facilities, staff, vendors, technology, and business processes.
+Then squint your eyes and ask your executives in your best Clint Eastwood voice, “Do you feel lucky?
+Well, do you?”

-- Start with an exercise.
-It is best practice to conduct an exercise after your plans have been created; however exercising makes continuity planning real.
+It is best practice to conduct a business continuity exercise after your plans have been created; however, exercising makes continuity planning real.
 Design the exercise to highlight the deficiencies that you know exist.
 Conduct the exercise and use the gaps to drive the creation of a business continuity program.

-- If all else fails focus on FUD.
-Fear of the unknown; you simply don’t know what you don’t know.
+Fear of the unknown: you simply don’t know what you don’t know.
 Question anything that is not documented; sow uncertainty about theoretical plans.
 Doubt any plan that has not been proved with an exercise.